jdprichards/jdprichards/Videos.md

 # JDPRi Explains
-### Hello this is where I'm going to put some of my explanation  videos for the moment
+### Hello this is where I'm going to put some of my explanation videos for the moment hope you enjoy

 <p style="font-size:16px"> Maths Concepts:</p>